Houdini 22.0 Nodes Geometry nodes

 Import Pose

 Allows the importing of deformations created outside the Shot Sculpt node.
-Clicking this button will open a Node Picker dialogue.
-Upon selecting a SOP whose geometry has the same point count as Shot Sculpt’s input geometry, the shape diff between the two will be inserted as a Pose, at the playhead and within the Selected Track.
+This button opens a Node Picker dialogue.
+When you select a SOP whose geometry has the same point count as one of Shot Sculpt’s inputs, the shape diff between the two will be inserted as a Pose, at the playhead and within the Selected Track.

 If the playhead is intersecting an existing Clip, the Imported Pose will be appended to it.
 Otherwise, a new Clip will be created.
 If the playhead is intersecting an existing Pose, the Imported Pose will replace it.